project-tsurugi/tanzawa/modules/cli/README.md

 * `--auto-commit` - commit each statement
 * `--no-auto-commit` - perform a commit only if you explicitly specify a `COMMIT`  (default)

+If a transaction is started implicitly, commit for each statement.

 ### execute a SQL statement

 ```txt